cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 <!-- @Cit: include relative link to Interchain Security content -->

 Most Cosmos applications execute on their own purpose-built blockchain running their own validator set (at least before the introduction of [Interchain Security](https://informal.systems/2022/05/09/building-with-interchain-security)).
 These are the application-specific blockchains built with the Cosmos SDK.
-Applications on one chain may need to communicate with applications on another blockchain, for example an application could accept tokens from another blockchain as a form of payment.
+Applications on one chain may need to communicate with applications on another blockchain, for example, an application could accept tokens from another blockchain as a form of payment.
 Interoperability at this level calls for a method of exchanging data about the state or the transactions on another blockchain.

 While such bridges between blockchains can be built and do exist, they are generally constructed ad-hoc.
 IBC provides chains with a common protocol and framework for implementing standardized inter-blockchain communication.
 For chains built with the Cosmos SDK, this comes out of the box, but the IBC protocol is not limited to chains built with the Cosmos stack.